ttran2001/ttran2001.github.io/README.md

    - `alias rb='sudo reboot'`: a quicker way to call reboot
    - `alias gh='history | grep'`: a way to check the history of grep being used
    - `alias c='clear'`: another quick way to call clear.
-5. TCTRL+X, Y, and ENTER to save your changes
+5. Type CTRL+X, Y, and ENTER to save your changes